 In the same vein, you should also work to pay down or pay off any debt.

 6 to 8 months out

 In addition to household expenses, consider other financial obligations that lenders won’t see on your credit report.
-Your cell phone, utility, daycare/tuition, grocery and car insurance bills are other fixed monthly expenses that factor into how much house you can afford.
+Costs like your cell phone, utility, daycare/tuition, grocery and car insurance bills also affect how much house you can afford.

 3 to 4 months out